Another week, another London City route suspension!

 As BA also flies to these destinations from some, or all of, London Heathrow, Gatwick and City airports.
 As such, it should be possible to “mix and match” flights between different London airports if that is more convenient.

-British Airways, which continues to battle to regain lost market share in the European short-haul market from easyJet, has today announced a new fare enabling passengers to do “out and back in a day” trips to a number of short-haul destinations in the UK and mainland Europe on Saturdays and Sundays.
+The airline has today, 5 March 2014, announced a new fare enabling passengers to do “out and back in a day” trips to a number of short-haul destinations in the UK and mainland Europe on Saturdays and Sundays.

 The lead-in return fares are £79 to Dublin and Geneva, £89 for Edinburgh and Rome and £99 for Vienna and Munich.
 These fares are available for booking now and we note that relatively short notice weekend fares for these destinations are significantly cheaper than others.